jrpjordan/docker-springboot/README.md

 (springboot app is configured to connect mysql on 172.25.0.2)

 - LOCAL_PATH is the path of your local machine where mysql will persist ddbb and the data
+- NETWORK NAME is the name for the docker network
+- MYSQL_ROOT_PASSWORD is the password to access ddbb as root

+Compile springboot project:

     mvn clean install on the root folder of the project

-- generate the image for the app
+Generate the image for the app:

     docker build -t [IMAGE NAME] .

-- run the container:
+Run the container:

     docker run -it --name [CONTAINER NAME] --network [NETWORK NAME] -p 9000:9000 -d [IMAGE NAME]